doivglser/mindevenviro-fanciful/README.md

 stop_shield.sh # depends on shi3lD.sh

-redundanz.sh # restart servers
+redundanz.sh # shows the status on a Terminal

-server-monitor.sh # depends on redundanz.sh
+server-monitor.sh # depends on redundanz.sh, status

-serv-if-up.sh # depends on redundanz.sh
+serv-if-up.sh # depends on redundanz.sh, restart servers.

 sCRYPtUPdater.sh # Syntaxchecker and update to /usr/local/bin

-iNST4LL.sh # installs the environment for sCRYPtUPdater.sh and copy the scripts to: /usr/local/bin
+install-d3V-enviro.sh # installs the environment for sCRYPtUPdater.sh and copy the scripts to: /usr/local/bin

-inst4Ll.sh # installs the environment for shi3lD.sh and copy the scripts to: /usr/local/bin
+install-min-desk.sh # installs the environment for shi3lD.sh and copy the scripts to: /usr/local/bin